Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 Filtering

-A FilterCondition object has the following properties:
+A FilterCondition object has the following properties, any of which may be omitted:

 If zero properties are specified on the FilterCondition, the condition MUST always evaluate to true.
 If multiple properties are specified, ALL must apply for the condition to be true (it is equivalent to splitting the object into one-property conditions and making them all the child of an AND filter operator).